ZMINE (ZMN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ZMINE Historical Price

-According to the latest data gathered on ZMINE live price page, the current price of ZMINE is 0.01317779USD.
-The circulating supply of ZMINE(ZMN) is 40.98M ZMN , giving it a market capitalization of $540.92K.
+According to the latest data gathered on ZMINE live price page, the current price of ZMINE is 0.01187198USD.
+The circulating supply of ZMINE(ZMN) is 40.98M ZMN , giving it a market capitalization of $486.46K.

 The ZMINE Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ZMN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.